quarkiverse/quarkus-cxf/README.md

 }
 ```

-if MySoapClient is not handle by container but is instantiate by a main you have to use:
+If MySoapClient is not handled by the container but is instantiated by a main you have to use:

 ```java
 public class MySoapClient {